rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Werebeast.md

 | 20th  |  5   |
 }}

-**Wild Dice (2).** Most of your abilities as a Werebeast are based off of your Wild Dice, which is a d8.
-You start of with 2 Wild Dice, and gain another at 5th, 9th and 14th levels.

-**Beast Form.
-Full Action (2PM):** You go through a violent transformation, becoming a wild, untamed beast.
-You gain 1 **Wild Dice** + your Werebeast level temporary hit points.
-You can spend +1 PM, up to your Wild Dice Ammount, to increase that by 2 **Wild Dice**.
-You also lose all weapon/armor proficiencies and ignore all bonuses from armor you were wearing until you leave your **Beast Form**.

-While on beast form you gain a natural weapon of your **Wild Dice** slashing damage (crit 20/2x).

-While on your beast form, you switch your physical and mental attributes.
-Strength <-> Inteligence, Dexterity <-> Sensibility, Constitution <-> Presence.

-While on beast form, you add your proficiency modifier to guard and dodge.

-If you lose your temporary hit points, you revert back to your human form.
-You can also voluntarily turn back as a Movement Action.

-**Monstruous Blood.
-Action (1PM+, up to your Wild Dice):**
-- Human form: Choose an ally you can see within 6sqr of you.
-They recover 1 **Wild Dice** HP per PM spent.
-- Beast form: Make a ranged attack (DEX) against an enemy you can see within 6sqr of you.
-On a hit they take 2 **Wild Dice** poison damage, +1 **Wild Dice** per PM spent after the first.

 **Saves.** All werebeast abilities that require the target to make a saving throw use your Human form Presence as the stat for the DC.